 The Secular Coalition asked other governors to reject Perry's invitation because the day of prayer excludes anyone who is not a Christian.

-CNN reports that Kansas Gov. Sam Brownback and Lousiana Gov. Bobby Jindal have accepted the invitation.
+CNN reports that Kansas Gov. Sam Brownback has accepted the invitation and Lousiana Gov. Bobby Jindal "will try to make it work."
 Others like New Jersey Gov. Chris Christie and Michigan Governor Rick Snyder will not be attending.